Geography

 Intent Statement

 At Sutton Green, children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
 Children are taught about their local area and the wider world to inspire curiosity, respect and fascination.
 Children are equipped, through a sequence, to develop an understanding of human and physical processes.
-In cross-curricular topics, children learn to investigate and explore diverse places, people and resources.
+Children learn to investigate and explore diverse places, people and resources.
 Children are taught a wide range of geographical skills from the National Curriculum, for example, mapping and fieldwork.

 Implementation Statement

 The school and classroom environments encourage our pupils to engage, develop, innovate and express themselves through their own unique stage of development and learning.
 Teaching ensures that pupils gain knowledge and skills, appropriate for their age, and have high expectations to challenge all of our pupils to be proud of their work.
+Retrieval questions are asked at the beginning of lessons and recapped throughout the year, so each child is secure in knowledge and skills taught.
+Careful structured progression, through the key stages, allows for prior knowledge to be built on and new knowledge to be revisited throughout school.
+Whole school themes are addressed at the same time in the school year with clear stages of progression across key stages.

 Impact Statement